guvarallo/frontline-airtable-studio-bot/README.md

 ## Prerequisites

-We recommend following the setup outlined Frontline node.js quickstart, which shows you how to do the following:

 - A Twilio Account.
 Don't have one?
 [Sign up](https://www.twilio.com/try-twilio) for free!
 - Twilio's Command-Line Interface (CLI).
 [Install it here](https://www.twilio.com/docs/twilio-cli/quickstart).
 - A WhatsApp enabled [phone number](https://www.twilio.com/docs/whatsapp/self-sign-up).
 - A [Twilio Frontline instance](https://www.twilio.com/docs/frontline/nodejs-demo-quickstart#create-a-new-twilio-frontline-instance).
 - Twilio Conversations [configured](https://www.twilio.com/docs/frontline/nodejs-demo-quickstart#configure-twilio-conversations) to use the Frontline Conversations service as it's default conversation service.
 - Additionally, you'll need to [copy this Airtable Base template](https://airtable.com/shrbXF88oQlRh7ZXh) and have your [Airtable API key](https://support.airtable.com/hc/en-us/articles/219046777-How-do-I-get-my-API-key-) along with your [Base ID](https://support.airtable.com/hc/en-us/articles/4405741487383-Understanding-Airtable-IDs).

-Once you reach the step to "Configure the Frontline Integration Service" you are ready to deploy this app.

 ## Project Setup